 School and education when your child has cancer

-There are three Regional Health Schools in New Zealand, with administrative centres in Auckland, Wellington and Christchurch.
+There are 3 regional health schools in New Zealand, with administrative centres in Auckland, Wellington and Christchurch.

 Yes.
 Teachers in Regional Health Schools are New Zealand registered teachers who work with students both in hospitals and in the community.
 They comply with the National Education Guidelines and deliver adapted programmes that incorporate the New Zealand Curriculum.
 All students receive an Individual Learning Plan (ILP) developed specifically for them by the Regional Health School teacher.